AMPnet/auditor-node/README.md

 ### IPFS server
 You can either download [IPFS](https://ipfs.io/) desktop application and start it manually or run IPFS via Docker Compose.
-To start IPFS via Docker Compose, position yourself in the `docker` directory and run `docker-compose up -d`.
+To start IPFS via Docker Compose, position yourself into the `docker` directory and run `docker-compose up -d`.
 To upload a file to your local IPFS, first place it in the `ipfs-staging` directory which was created when you started Docker Compose.
 After that, you can add the file to IPFS like this:
 `docker exec <ipfs-docker-container-name> ipfs add /export/<your-file-name>`.

-For example, if you want to add the test script to IPFS you should do the following (assuming you are still positioned in the `docker` directory):
-`cp ../src/main/resources/test-script.js ipfs-staging/`

-For example, if you are still located in the `docker` directory, you can upload the test JavaScript file like this:
+#### Testing
+You can upload the test JavaScript file located in `src/integTest/resources/` to IPFS to try out the application.
+To do so, execute the following commands from the project root:
-`cp src/main/resources/test-script.js docker/ipfs-staging/`
+`cp src/integTest/resources/test-script.js docker/ipfs-staging/`
 `docker exec docker_ipfs-host_1 ipfs add /export/test-script.js`

 The second command will print the IPFS file hash you can use to fetch the file.
 This hash must be provided as a program